LaGrange County, Indiana: Government

 LaGrange County is part of Indiana's 3rd congressional district; Indiana Senate district 13; and Indiana House of Representatives districts 18 and 52.

 LaGrange County has consistently been a Republican Party stronghold in presidential elections.
 In only three elections since 1888 has a Republican candidate failed to win the county, most recently in 1964.

 Education

 The county has three public school districts.

 Public schools

-The Lakeland Community Schools serve the central part of the county.
-The system includes Lakeland Primary: Grades (k-2), Lakeland Intermediate: grades (3-6), and Lakeland Jr/Sr High: grades (7-12).
+The Lakeland School Corporation serve the central part of the county.
+The system includes Lakeland Primary: Grades (K–2), Lakeland Intermediate: grades (3–6), and Lakeland Jr/Sr High: grades (7–12).

 The Prairie Heights School Corporation serves the east side of the county and parts of Steuben County.
 The mascot of Prairie Heights School is a black panther.

 The Westview School Corporation serves the west portion of the county.
-This system consists of four elementary schools (Meadowview, Shipshewana-Scott, Topeka, and Westview) and one junior-senior high school named Westview.
+This system consists of Meadowview Elementary, Shipshewana-Scott Elementary, Topeka Elementary (all K–4); Westview Elementary (5–6); and Westview Jr-Sr High School (7–12).